 From climbing aboard an airboat to interacting with exotic animals, your time at Everglades Holiday Park will be exciting and relaxing.
 Make sure you wear comfortable clothing so you can enjoy your day to the fullest.

-Don’t miss the opportunity to take photos of many different Everglades animals on your airboat tour, or someone from the Gator Boys Alligator Rescue team as they wrestle a gator.
+Don’t miss the opportunity to take photos of many different Everglades animals on your airboat tour or someone from the Gator Boys Alligator Rescue team as they wrestle a gator.
 Make sure you bring your camera to preserve your memories from our park!

 Keep in mind – Everglades Holiday Park has a full-service café, as well as a gift shop and a general store, so we have anything you may need last-minute.
 This includes water bottles, ponchos, snacks, and plenty more.
 Call us today to book your South Florida day trip!This entry was posted in Everglades Holiday Park Blog on .

-With Hurricane Irma barreling through the Caribbean and south Florida at the peak of 2017’s hurricane season, millions were left with destruction and lack of power.
+With Hurricane Irma barreling through the Caribbean and South Florida at the peak of 2017’s hurricane season, millions were left with destruction and lack of power.
 While hurricane season is always a somewhat stressful time for South Floridians, who prepare by stocking up on food, water, and gas, it is much more concerning to Everglades conservationists who are tasked with protecting the environment.

 A long-time problem of the Everglades is the invasion of nonnative species, like the Burmese python, and the Australian Pine.
 These species wreak havoc on the natural systems of the environment they invade, creating diseases, preying on native species, and altering the soil chemistry.
 Unfortunately, amid power outages and fallen trees, hurricanes and hurricane-scares prompt many south Florida homeowners and exotic pet breeders to release nonnative animals into the Everglades.

-The Everglades encountered this issue in 1992, when Hurricane Andrew hit south Florida and countless Burmese Pythons escaped a breeding facility.
-These gigantic snakes quickly began feeding on local racoons, eggs, and deer, ultimately ravaging the ecosystem that is essential to the health of the Everglades.
+The Everglades encountered this issue in 1992 when Hurricane Andrew hit south Florida and countless Burmese Pythons escaped a breeding facility.
+These gigantic snakes quickly began feeding on local raccoons, eggs, and deer, ultimately ravaging the ecosystem that is essential to the health of the Everglades.
 The Everglades is still fighting back against the Burmese Python today, 25 years later.
 Animals of concern for Everglades officials include the veiled chameleon, Mexican spiny tail iguana, and the Javan File Snake.

-Now, in the Irma clean-up phase, officials, wildlife organizations, and the team at Everglades Holiday Park, urge exotic pet breeders, pet shop owners, and South Floridians to take the appropriate precautions when handling pets in preparation of a storm, like keeping snakes inside bags, locked in crates, in safe spaces that aren’t susceptible to flooding or breakage.
+Now, in the Irma clean-up phase, officials, wildlife organizations, and the team at Everglades Holiday Park urge exotic pet breeders, pet shop owners, and South Floridians to take the appropriate precautions when handling pets in preparation for a storm, like keeping snakes inside bags, locked in crates, in safe spaces that aren’t susceptible to flooding or breakage.
 Some invasive species will naturally find their way inside the glades waterways, through flooded breeding ponds and storm surges.
 Officials and conservationists will continue working to protect the Everglades from harmful invaders.

 Learn more about invasive species in the Everglades and how you can help protect South Florida’s nature.This entry was posted in Everglades Holiday Park Blog on .